jmccrystal/vertex-rs/README.md

 - `client.rs`: Client struct and handling
 - `command_handler.rs`: Parsing and execution of commands
 - `tools.rs`: Implementation of various command functionalities
-- `task_manager.rs`: Management of command execution threads
+- `banner.rs`: ASCII art banner display
 - `error.rs`: Error handling and custom error types
 - `types.rs`: Type definitions used across the project
+- `lib.rs`: Shared functionality between client and server

 ## Development Status

-This project is currently in development.
-Some features, like the screenshot functionality, are not fully implemented or may have issues.
+The project appears to be functional with all core features implemented, including screenshots.

 ## Future Improvements

-- Implement secure authentication and encryption
+- Implement secure authentication and encryption beyond basic XOR
-- Complete and refine the screenshot functionality
 - Add more robust error handling and recovery mechanisms
 - Implement a more user-friendly interface for the server
 - Add support for file transfers between server and clients